mrkkrp/markkarpov.com/post/struggling-to-forget.md

 ---

-In this post I show a use case and a way to implement conditional fixing of existentially quantified variables by universally quantified variables.
+In this post I show a use case and a way to implement conditional fixing of [existentially quantified][existential-quantification] variables by universally quantified variables.

 ## Motivation